bquast/wiod/cran-comments.md

 ## Imports

-The decompr and gvc packages are use the Rmarkdown (HTML) vignette.
+The decompr and gvc packages are use the Rmarkdown (HTML) vignette as well as the examples in the help file.

 ## WIOD